Top 5 Tax Tips For Business And eCom Owners Making More Than 500K A Year

-In Tax Tip #1, we have the Family Income Splitting Tax Strategy.
-When you are making around 500K, you are right around the highest tax bracket and that is actually the most optimal level to think about how family income splitting would be a huge benefit for your business.
+Tax Tip #1 has the Family Income Splitting Tax Strategy.
+When making around 500K, you are right around the highest tax bracket; that is the optimal level to consider how family income splitting would greatly benefit your business.
 So what is the Family Income splitting rule?

-It is a tax strategy where you can allocate some of the net profit/income in your family among family members, such as your son, daughter, nephew, niece, uncle, etc. by giving them a position in your company and letting them earn a reasonable salary.
-For any business with more than 300K in net profit, this can make a huge impact as it can move some of your income that is taxed at the highest bracket to possibly the lowest bracket, netting you immense savings in between.
+It is a tax strategy where you can allocate some of the net profit/income in your family among family members, such as your son, daughter, nephew, niece, uncle, etc., by giving them a position in your company and letting them earn a reasonable salary.
+For any business with more than 300K in net profit, this can make a significant impact as it can move some of your income taxed at the highest bracket to possibly the lowest shelf, netting you immense savings in between.

 So things to watch out for:

-The IRS is aware of abuse from this tax law as believe it or some business literally hired over 20 members to join their family business..and give them all kinds of odd titles like stamp boy or greeting lady when they have no need for those jobs at all for their business.
-So what the IRS has done is imposed what they called a kiddie tax.
+The IRS is aware of abuse from this tax law as, believe it or, some businesses hire over 20 members to join their family business..and give them all kinds of odd titles like stamp boy or greeting lady when they have no need for those jobs at all for their business.
+So the IRS has imposed what they called a kiddie tax.

 It limits the amount of unearned income a kid can earn.
-Now it used to be that you can just pass on income to your kid without them having to do an honest day of work as long as you give them some bogus title in the company or sometimes not even that.
+Now it used to be that you could pass on payment to your kid without them having to do an honest day of work as long as you give them some bogus title in the company or sometimes not even that.

-But it’s fine, as long as you are paying your child for legitimate work you are doing and giving them a reasonable salary (for example paying your 10 year old 30/hr to copy papers is probably going to raise some flags).
+But it’s okay, as long as you are paying your child for legitimate work you are doing and giving them a reasonable salary (for example, paying your 10-year-old 30/hr to copy papers will probably raise some flags).

-But if you do involve some family members and your son is able to take over operations for you, then this is a great opportunity for you to save a lot of money on your taxes.
+But if you involve some family members and your son can take over operations for you, then this is an excellent opportunity for you to save a lot of money on your taxes.

 Michael is an….e-commerce owner making 500K/Year

 In Tax Tip #2, We have the Solo 401K.
-First let’s talk about the amazing Solo 401K plan.
-THis plan is “solely” created for small business owners that are operating by themselves.
-You can have up to one business partner with limitations and you can have your spouse working in your company, but that’s it.
-The crazy thing about solo 401K plans is they operate on a self directed custodian.
+First, let’s talk about the fantastic Solo 401K plan.
+This plan is “solely” created for small business owners operating by themselves.
+You can have up to one business partner with limitations and have your spouse working in your company, but that’s it.
+The crazy thing about solo 401K plans is they operate on a self-directed custodian.